-Course materials such as syllabus, handouts, notes, assignment instructions, etc. can be found on my faculty web page at http://www.sjsu.edu/people/Edwin.Sams.
+Course materials such as syllabus, handouts, notes, assignment instructions, etc. can be found on my Canvas Web page.
 You are responsible for regularly checking with the messaging system through MySJSU (or other communication system as indicated by the instructor) to learn any updates.